 Digitally Transforming the Customer Experience via AI and ML

-Because customer service has traditionally been seen as a cost center, it didn’t received the attention it deserved as an attractive technology investment—let alone a vital one.
+Because customer service has traditionally been seen as a cost center, it didn’t receive the attention it deserved as an attractive technology investment—let alone a vital one.
 But those days are over.

 “Among the many technology trends shaping 2019 and beyond, the adoption of AI when it comes to CX is one of the most exciting,” says Jessica Ekholm, VP Analyst, Gartner.

 Among Gartner’s 10 technologies that leaders should begin to incorporate into their roadmaps and strategies, Machine Learning (ML) led the list.
 ML is a type of artificial intelligence, of course; it derives knowledge and patterns from observation.
-ML is rapidly enabling improved efficiency for both customers and employees—whose needs incidentally often intersect at the service desk.
-So the service desk has become a favorite entry project for CIOs looking to implement AI to automate manual tasks and streamline ponderous processes.
+ML is rapidly enabling improved efficiency for both customers and the agents who assist them.

-Personalized customer experiences happen on the web, mobile apps, and in contact centers, but the future of the customer experience lies with Artificial Intelligence (AI).
-Let’s take its ability to power virtual personal and customer assistants through the omnichannel.
+Personalized customer experiences happen on the web, in mobile apps, and in contact centers, but the future of seamless customer experience lies with Artificial Intelligence (AI).
+Consider its ability to serve as virtual personal and customer assistants through omnichannel interactions.

-Businesses that gain the ability to resolve customer requests autonomously can look forward to achieving 80 percent MTTR, up to 50 percent increased CSAT/NPS scores, and cost reductions ranging to 90 percent.
+Organizations that gain the ability to resolve customer requests autonomously can look forward to achieving 80 percent MTTR, up to 85 percent increased CSAT/NPS scores, and cost reductions ranging to 90 percent.

 Using AI to Create a Superior Customer Experience